apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/crawling/headless_browser.md

 :::

-If we added an appropriate selector to our original `CheerioCrawler` code, it would not extract the information, but browser automatically fetches and renders this extra data.
+If we added an appropriate selector to our original `CheerioCrawler` code, it would not extract the information, but a browser automatically fetches and renders this extra data.

 Let's add this new extractor to our code.
 It collects the names of the recommended products.